22bhargavi/Creators-Job-Hunting-Website/README.md

 Open [http://localhost:5173](http://localhost:5173) to view the app in your browser.

 ---

-Feel free to expand the layout and add more features!

 You can also install [eslint-plugin-react-x](https://github.com/Rel1cx/eslint-react/tree/main/packages/plugins/eslint-plugin-react-x) and [eslint-plugin-react-dom](https://github.com/Rel1cx/eslint-react/tree/main/packages/plugins/eslint-plugin-react-dom) for React-specific lint rules: